Saving Captain Row

 "Perhaps I won't be here."

 "I'm not an idiot, and there are plenty of places I could go."
-Her bow mouth fell into a beautiful, angry pout.
+Her bow mouth fell into an angry pout.

 "But this is your home – we are your family."